Parti Québécois

-The Parti Québécois (/fr/, PQ; lit.
-'Quebec Party') is a sovereignist and social democratic provincial political party in Quebec, Canada.
+The Parti Québécois (/fr-CA/, PQ; lit.
+'Québécois Party') is a sovereigntist and social democratic provincial political party in Quebec, Canada.
 The PQ advocates national sovereignty for Quebec involving independence of the province of Quebec from Canada and establishing a sovereign state.
 The PQ has also promoted the possibility of maintaining a loose political and economic sovereignty-association between Quebec and Canada.
 The party traditionally has support from the labour movement; however, unlike most other social democratic parties, its ties with organized labour are informal.
 Members and supporters of the PQ are nicknamed péquistes (/pei'ki:st/ pay-KEEST, /fr-CA/), a French word derived from the pronunciation of the party's initials.

 The party is an associate member of COPPPAL.
-The party has strong informal ties to the Bloc Québécois (BQ, whose members are known as "Bloquistes"), the federal party that has also advocated for the secession of Quebec from Canada, but the two are not linked organizationally.
+The party has strong informal ties to the Bloc Québécois, the federal party that has also advocated for the secession of Quebec from Canada, but the two are not linked organizationally.
 As with its federal counterpart, the Parti Québécois has been supported by a wide range of voters in Quebec, from large sections of organized labour to more conservative rural voters.

+Throughout its history, the PQ has generally advocated for progressive, centre-left policies.
+However, as a political formation designed first and foremost to bring together sovereigntists, the PQ has sometimes leaned further to the right or to the left depending on the leader of the time and the political climate.
+Under the current leader, Paul St-Pierre Plamondon, the party has remained broadly centre-left, but has notably adopted right-leaning stances on immigration and fiscal policy.

 History

-The PQ is the result of the 1968 merger between the Mouvement Souveraineté-Association, founded by René Lévesque (a former Quebec Liberal Party cabinet minister), and the Ralliement national.
+The PQ was the result of the 1968 merger between the Mouvement Souveraineté-Association, founded by René Lévesque (a former Quebec Liberal Party cabinet minister), and the Ralliement national.
 Following the creation of the PQ, the Rassemblement pour l'Indépendance Nationale held a general assembly that voted to dissolve the RIN.
 Its former members were invited to join the new Parti Québécois.

 The PQ's primary goals were to obtain political, economic and social autonomy for the province of Quebec.
 Lévesque introduced the strategy of referendums early in the 1970s.